openstack-k8s-operators/ci-framework/ci_framework/roles/rhol_crc/README.md

 ## Privilege escalation

-Become - required for the tasks in `sudoers_grant.yml` and `sudoers_revoke.yml` since these ones add and remove under `/etc/sudoers.d/` folder.
+Become - required for the tasks in `sudoers_grant.yml` and `sudoers_revoke.yml` since these add and remove under `/etc/sudoers.d/` folder.

 ## Parameters